Life Safety Responsibility

 1) Unless otherwise specified, the owner or the owner’s authorized agent shall be responsible for carrying out the provisions of this (B.C.
 Fire) Code.

-Most Strata Councils will have a chosen fire safety service provider who comes in once a year — or maybe even for monthly testing! — to provide the annual servicing of the equipment in the building.
-Despite delegating the inspection requirements to the provider, the fact remains that it is the Owner(s) who are responsible for ensuring that the testing has been conducted as per Code requirements and properly documented in an Underwriters Laboratories of Canada compliant report.
-They’re also still responsible for ensuring that all deficiencies are remedied, that the building is protected during any disruption to the life safety systems, and a final repair report provided and retained.
+Most Strata Councils have a chosen fire safety service provider who comes in once a year — or maybe even for monthly testing! — to provide the annual servicing of the equipment in the building.
+Despite delegating the inspection requirements to the provider, the fact remains that it is the Owner(s) who are responsible for ensuring that the testing has been conducted as per Fire Code requirements and properly documented in an Underwriters Laboratories of Canada compliant report.
+(More info on Annual Inspections: Ensuring Compliance)

 This holds true for the Code required monthly testing as well, which is often not completed at all or is sometimes delegated to volunteers on site, who may or may not have the training, background in fire alarm systems, or insurance coverage to be operating and resetting the fire alarm system.